AlpacaTravel/graphql-docs/topics/icons/Managing profile icons/README.md

 # Adding Profile Icons

-Icons are used to store the silhouette obtained from SVG path data.
+Icons can be created from silhouettes obtain from SVG path data.
 These icons that are added to the profile will later be referenced when using icons for various content, such as with itineraries.